Engine mounts

 The new engine mounts are a different shape so the old bolts are too long, the old bolt are 50mm and 40mm bolts are needed as the old bolts bottom out on the lip of the silver bit where I am guessing the hydraulic oil lives.

 A few big bolts are used to secure the secure the engine to the cross member, these bolts were rusted up and required cleaning up on the terrifying buffing wheel of fear.
 Luckily none of the bolts got caught up in the wheel and fired back into me at 90 mph.
-I tried the bolt hot bluing process to stop them rusting up again Hot Blue bolts
+I tried the bolt hot bluing process to stop them rusting up again but the smoke from the process is really bad so I ending up finding a company in Leeds that does zinc plating and sent them away to get sorted.

 Reassembly is fairly easy, with the use of a crowbar to ease things back in to place.
 The driver side should be put on 1st as the passenger side has elongated holes .
 The heat shield on the driver side is the most difficult part of putting things back together.